📣 UNITY 6

 When enabled:

-• Surface Foam is also drawn on slopes, and gradually becomes less visible as the water flattens out.
+- Surface Foam is again drawn on slopes, and gradually becomes less visible as the water flattens out.
 A “Slope Foam” parameter becomes available to control this.

 Above: the included “RiverDemo” scene.